-I reviewed a play at CASA 0101 Theatre not long ago that took the audience on a theatrical “tour” of Boyle Heights.
-In the program was a mention of an actual walking tour given by a Latino Jewish man who calls himself the Barrio Boychik.
-I jumped on it and was glad I did.
+I reviewed a play at CASA 0101 Theatre in Boyle Heights that took the audience on a theatrical “tour” of the neighborhood, In the program was a mention of a Boyle Heights Heritage Tour given by a Latino Jewish man who calls himself the Barrio Boychik.
+I love walking tours so I signed up.

 Glimpses of its pioneer past

-There are also a variety of duplexes and small “bachelor-style” bungalows that were built in the 20s and 30s for city and railroad workers.
+There are also duplexes and small “bachelor-style” bungalows that were built in the 20s and 30s for city and railroad workers.

 An exquisite inner-city park

-Hollenbeck Park, built in 1892, is a serene and picturesque urban green area with a pond that’s nestled next to the 5 freeway.
+Hollenbeck Park, built in 1892, is a serene and picturesque urban green space with a pond that’s nestled next to the 5 freeway offramp.
 I had no idea it was there until we strolled through it on our walking tour.

 Don’t believe everything you hear in the news

-Art, theater, and music are everywhere even though some developers claim the area has no culture.
-The best Chicano bands have come out of East LA like Los Lobos, Freddy Fender, and Thee Midniters, just to name a few.
+The best Chicano bands have come out of Boyle Heights and other parts of East LA like Los Lobos, Freddy Fender, and Thee Midniters, just to name a few.

 A legacy of helping others